Technology in Shepherd University’s Educator Preparation Program

 - Televisions with video and DVD players

-Our students engage in the following types of activities to learn and demonstrate their use of technology:
+Our teacher candidates engage in the following types of activities to learn and demonstrate their use of technology throughout their programs:

 - Development of PowerPoint presentations for oral reports.

-- Use of the internet to locate materials for course requirements.
+- Use of the internet to locate materials to fulfill course requirements.

 - Use of various databases to locate articles on education issues.